arnob1451/DetecAI/README.md

 ## Configuration

-The application can be configured using environment variables in `.env`:
+The application can be configured through the config.py file:

 - `MODEL_PATH`: Path to YOLOv8 model
 - `MAX_IMAGE_SIZE`: Maximum image dimension